Abdurehman05/NashvilleBabysitter/README.md

 # NashvilleBabysitter

-An app that helps parents to schedule babysitting appointments with babysitters in their neighborhoods.
+An app that helps parents to schedule babysit appointments with babysitters in their neighborhoods.

 ![ERD](./Babysitter.png)